+Acting Reasonably Under The Circumstances.
 Defense of others you don't see a lot in criminal defense.
 I've been doing this for twenty-five years.
-Very rarely see it used as a defense.
-Once in a while where it comes into play is where somebody does something to another individual or individuals in defense of another person.
+I very rarely see it used as a defense.
+Once in a while, where it comes into play is where somebody does something to another individual or individuals in the security of another person.

 Review of the Entire Scenario